MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

 See [MQTT Auto discovery](../MQTT_Auto_Discovery/README.md) for more information.

-### __Home Assistant YAML__
+### **Home Assistant YAML**

-If home asistant auto discovery is not working for you, you can use the YAML code below in your [MQTT lights](https://www.home-assistant.io/components/light.mqtt/) config:
+If home assistant auto discovery is not working for you, you can use the YAML code below in your [MQTT lights](https://www.home-assistant.io/components/light.mqtt/) config:

 ```YAML
 mqtt: